 Just like that, another summer is drawing to a close and a new school year is upon us.
 As a school intervention specialist at Children’s Hospital of Wisconsin, I see firsthand the stress that school can place on a family.
 Whether your child has missed school due to an illness or is simply returning from summer break, below are some tips to help start the new school year on the right foot.

-In my role, I work with a multidisciplinary follow-up team to help children followed by the Herma Heart Center improve education outcomes.
+In my role, I work with a multidisciplinary follow-up team to help children followed by the Herma Heart Institute improve education outcomes.
 Not only do I help identify academic, social-emotional and behavioral needs, but I work with families and schools to set long- and short-term goals and put plans in place to help achieve them.
 I also serve as an “information hub” to make sure there is clear and consistent communications at all times between the family, clinic and school staff.
 The School Intervention Program is part of our commitment to provide not just expert medical assistance but care that addresses the needs of the whole child.

 Get them excited